repobee/repobee/docs/repobee_plug/creating_plugins.rst

 This plugin will add a command called ``helloworld`` to the command line.
 As we haven't specified a category nor action, it will simply be a top-level command.
-You can call it like this:
+As the plugin is contained in a single file, we call it a *single-file plugin*.
+You can activate the plugin temporarily with ``-p /path/to/hello.py`` in order to call the command defined in it.

 .. code-block:: bash

-    $ repobee --plug hello.py helloworld
+    $ repobee -p hello.py helloworld
     Hello, world!

 Of course, this plugin is useless.
 We will elaborate upon this useless plugin